ahmadMuhammadGd/Data-Engineering-Material/building_a_data_warehouse_with_examples_notes/Chapter 3 - Data Warehouse Development Methodology.md

 - The testing period is the riskiest time.
 ## Iterative Methodology
 - Also known as the`spiral`or`incremental`methodology.
 - releasing the same version several times to the target user.
-The Dwh pieces are built in parallell.
+The Dwh pieces are built in parallel.
-- The main principle of iterative methodology is to release bigger portion of the project to discover problems early.
+- The main principle of iterative methodology is to release a bigger portion of the project to discover problems early.
 - The main reason for doing the project this way is to minimize the risks.